[Updated 7/11/2019 – Azure AD now supports FIDO2 tokens for MFA, which also protect against EvilGinx2]

 According to Microsoft Corporate Vice President, Brad Anderson (@anderson), Microsoft’s EMS suite is currently owned by 100 million subscribers, which is currently 55% of the overall 180 million monthly active users in Office 365.

 This means there are 100M subscribers who can enable Azure AD Conditional Access to protect themselves from EvilGinx2 MFA bypass.
-This also means there are 80M subscribers who can only partially defend themselves against EvilGinx (using Client Access Rules, or perhaps U2F pending what the MSFT license requires for that).
+This also means there are 80M subscribers who can only partially defend themselves against EvilGinx (using Client Access Rules).
 The client access rule only protects Exchange Online, not SharePoint Online, OneDrive, Dynamics, or any of the other Office 365 or Azure services.

 How does EvilGinx2 Work?